iamchanamazon/HPCDashboard/README.md

     <BUCKET_NAME> – Enter the name of the S3 bucket you created.

     <COMPUTE_SUBNET> – Enter the name of the private subnet in the VPC.

+    <ADDITIONAL_COMPUTE_NODE_SG> – The name of the security group that you created for the head node.

     <ADDITIONAL_COMPUTE_NODE_POLICY> – Enter the name of the IAM policy that you created for the compute node.
     ```